cmdr-nova/cmdr-nova.github.io/pages/log.md

 permalink: /pages/log/
 ---

+# # # 11/2/2024

+- modified the mastodon feed javascript to more accurately represent posts coming from mastodon
+- updated the calendar javascript to load random images from the top 100 posts at /r/animewallpaper
+- added javascript to the left sidebar to display a feed (from tumblr) of top reddit posts being posted by my python script, reddit-bot

 # # # 10/26/2024

 - near fully redesigned the website's CSS in order to make it completely responsive to all screens in most situations